Epidurality/NeoFly-Tools/README.md

 - Added a warning when the user refreshes missions/optimal goods when the plane selected has changed critical parameters (fuel, onboard cargo, location, availability).
 - Added more descriptive text for when results are unavailable in Goods Optimizer.
 - Added "Allow Overweight" in Optimizer.
 This lets you max out NeoFly's Goods+Mission weight, taking advantage of the fact that it doesn't subtract Fuel Weight from the Max Payload of the plane.
+- Limited the Auto-Timestamp check to 300 rows to ensure NeoFly's current/newest timestamps are what gets formatted correctly.
+- Increased performance of Timestamp list view, queries.
+Leads to lower "load times".

 ### v0.4.0
 - Added filters for NeoFly missions list in Optimizer.